SeaOfNodes/Simple/chapter04/README.md

 Here is the [complete language grammar](docs/04-grammar.md) for this chapter.

+You can also read [this chapter](https://github.com/SeaOfNodes/Simple/tree/linear-chapter04) in a linear Git revision history on the [linear](https://github.com/SeaOfNodes/Simple/tree/linear) branch and [compare](https://github.com/SeaOfNodes/Simple/compare/linear-chapter03...linear-chapter04) it to the previous chapter.

 ## Extensions to Intermediate Representation

 In this chapter we add some new nodes and revise some existing nodes.